olivergondza/saxeed/docs/BASICS.md

 It can be a `File` or `Path` instance to write it to a file system, or an `OutputStream` or `XMLStreamWriter` if more control is needed.

 Saxeed always closes the targets that it had opened (files), and never closes targets opened by the client (streams or writers).
+Likewise, it applies output buffering for target it controls, while for the client provided ones, this is a responsibility of the customer.

 ## Visitors